MiningMyBusiness/CongressionalDataProject/README.md

 ## Introduction

 With thousands of pages of congressional data being made available online every year, the legistlative process is more open now than it has been before.
-However, The sheer volume of content makes it difficult to understand the activity of Congress as a whole and of members in particular.
+However, the sheer volume of content makes it difficult to understand the activity of Congress as a whole and of members in particular.

 Through interactive visualizatons of data collected from [Congress.gov](https://www.congress.gov/), this project works towards that solution by exploring
 * the activities of Congress members